 The extroverted sensing function Se is the dominant one in the ESFPs, and therefore they exhibit irresistible style and grace in the way they carry themselves, and the way they dress and behave, which only adds to their appeal and makes them a talking point in their social circle.

 Signs and Symptoms of Depression

-Depression is a mental health condition that affects approximately 234 million people in the world and many of them lose their lives to suicide, which is a travesty considering this is something that can be helped in so many ways, with antidepressants and therapy and sometimes just by being there for someone when they are going through a tough time.
+Depression is a mental health condition that affects approximately 234 million people in the world and many of them lose their lives by taking it, which is a travesty considering this is something that can be helped in so many ways, with antidepressants and therapy and sometimes just by being there for someone when they are going through a tough time.